kumahq/kuma-website/app/docs/dev/documentation/fine-tuning.md

 ### KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS

-The more dataplanes join your meshes, the more connections to Postgres database Kuma might need to fetch configurations and update statuses.
+The more dataplanes join your meshes, the more connections to Postgres database {{site.mesh_product_name}} might need to fetch configurations and update statuses.

 As of version 1.4.1 the default value is 50.

-However, if your Postgres database (e.g., as a service in the cloud) only permits a small number of concurrent connections, you will have to adjust Kuma configuration respectively.
+However, if your Postgres database (e.g., as a service in the cloud) only permits a small number of concurrent connections, you will have to adjust {{site.mesh_product_name}} configuration respectively.

 ## Snapshot Generation

 {% warning %}
-This is advanced topic describing Kuma implementation internals
+This is advanced topic describing {{site.mesh_product_name}} implementation internals
 {% endwarning %}

 The main task of the control plane is to provide config for dataplanes.
 When a dataplane connects to the control plane, the CP starts a new goroutine.